 Another day goes by and Game of Thrones Season 8 is yet to be released.
 I am now one with the cold.
 Maybe this is how you become a White Walker, who knows?
-It’s been a long while since I’ve left my recliner, maybe I should go grab a bite to eat, or maybe go for a walk, or maybe just maybe I should change out of this ridiculous uniform and look for my Dothraki outfit then maybe winter will go and summer will be here.
+It’s been a long while since I’ve left my recliner.
+Maybe I should go grab a bite to eat, or maybe go for a walk, or maybe, just maybe, I should change out of this ridiculous uniform and look for my Dothraki outfit.
+Then maybe winter will go and summer will be here.

 A Passage by The Anti Blog Complainer

 All of Tyrion’s scenes with Varys and Cersei are great.
-I was considering mentioning this character last season but it’s more relevant now and that is I love Shae.
-Shae is awesome as she doesn’t take anyone’s crap, she is somewhat mysterious and also badass.
+I was considering mentioning this character last season but she’s more relevant now and that is I love Shae.
+Shae is awesome as she doesn’t take anyone’s crap, she is somewhat mysterious and also a badass.
 She has some really great scenes with Tyrion and Sansa and is probably one of the best changes in the show from the books.

-Next I want to talk about Arya as I never mentioned her last season because I found her storyline uninteresting besides for her dancing master.
+Next I want to talk about Arya as I never mentioned her last season because I found her storyline uninteresting other than for her dancing master.
 It had a pretty great start but once she got to Harrenhal, I really got into her character and storyline.
 The show took an interesting departure from the books as her pairing with Tywin Lannister is such a genius move.
 They had a really interesting dynamic where he figures out she’s a highborn girl pretending to be a peasant.
 It’s a shame they parted ways near the end of the season as I would have loved to see more of these two together.
 I also liked the introduction of Jaqen H’ghar, especially the three death wishes he grants her as they had a far greater impact than the deaths in the book.
-Overall great storyline, the only downside is the poor casting choice for the 2nd Mountain as he’s tall and other than that he sucks.
+Overall it was a great storyline, the only downside is the poor casting choice for the second Mountain as he’s tall and other than that he sucks.

 Daenerys storyline is really dull.
-Where she spends three episodes in the desert then going to this boring city where all of the side characters are much more interesting than her.
+Where she spends three episodes in the desert then goes to this boring city where all of the side characters are much more interesting than her.
 It’s mostly fine but I’m really not a fan of how the show butchered the House of Undying sequence which, in the books, plays a massive role on what’s to come.
 Here it’s like a hallucination as she goes to an icy ruined King’s Landing then she’s at The Wall and then reunited with Khal Drogo.
 When the dream is over, she kills the warlock and every other character from this stupid city.
 This whole side plot just feels entirely pointless to me.

-You probably noticed this season, that if something isn’t made very clear then you bet that it makes perfect sense in the books.
-For example, at Harrenhal they keep raving on about this Brotherhood and it’s not clear at all on what that is, but in the book, you get more information than just ‘Oh, the Brotherhood is at it again’.
+You probably noticed this season that if something isn’t made very clear then you bet that it makes perfect sense in the books.
+For example, at Harrenhal they keep raving on about this Brotherhood and it’s not clear at all what that is, but in the book you get more information than just ‘Oh, the Brotherhood is at it again’.
 Another is Winterfell being burned down.
 The main problem here is they decided to cut out another character who they are obviously saving for next season but who would have solved this big plot hole.
 I could go on but I have another sub section to go so let’s jump to that.

 Overall Thoughts: Another solid season with pretty much all of the positives I pointed out in my first season review.
-It’s nice to see this show starting to look less like a TV show but more like a big budget movie.
+It’s nice to see this show starting to look less like a TV show and more like a big budget movie.
 I think the show proved that with the Battle of Blackwater.
 The only real problem for me was that some of the changes they made were probably best left the way they were in the books.
-Great season another 8/10, another must watch season.
+Great season, another 8/10, another must watch season.

 This is the end of the review so until next time, I have been the Blog Complainer, Signing Out.